 The browser used to be a window.
 Now it's the terminal.

-If you inject a script into a modern enterprise application, something is watching.
-Not a human β a behavioral model.
-UI Sentinels that monitor for DOM mutations, global variable pollution, unauthorized event listeners.
-The detection layer isn't looking for known bad signatures.
-It's looking for anything that deviates from the baseline of how a normal user session behaves.
+If you inject a script into a modern enterprise application, something is already watching.
+Not a human.
+A behavioral model.
+UI Sentinels that monitor for DOM mutations, global variable pollution, unauthorized event listeners, timing anomalies in API calls.
+The detection layer isn't signature-based.
+It is behavioral.
+It doesn't look for known bad patterns.
+It looks for anything that deviates from how a normal authenticated session moves through the application.

 Static intercepts fail in this environment.
 A regex that finds what you're looking for also looks like a regex to the thing watching your script execute.
-The timing, the method calls, the way you touch the DOM β all of it is being scored.
+The timing of your method calls, the order you touch the DOM, the variables you introduce into the global scope — all of it is being scored against a baseline you never got to see.

 GHOST_AGENT is the answer to this.
-An integrated Gemini 3.1 Pro link that operates as a code-level neural architect rather than a chatbot.
-You feed it the target context β the WAF version, the framework, the specific detection behavior you're seeing β and it generates bypass logic, suggests payload mutations, and helps you harden intercepts in real time.
-The difference between a static tool and one that adapts to the environment it's operating in.
+An integrated Gemini Pro link that operates as a code-level neural architect.
+Not a chatbot.
+A system you feed the target context — the WAF version, the detection behavior you're seeing, the framework underneath the application — and it generates bypass logic, suggests payload mutations, helps you harden intercepts in real time.
+The difference between a tool that gives you a starting point and one that evolves with the environment you're operating in.

-Modern enterprise apps instrument their own environment.
-They check fetch and XMLHttpRequest for tampering.
-They audit event listeners.
-They scan for global variable pollution.
-The naive approach to hiding a script is a different execution context.
-The 2026 approach is to make the environment report clean when inspected.
+Modern enterprise applications instrument their own environment.
+They check fetch and XMLHttpRequest for signs of tampering.
+They audit the event listener registry.
+They scan for globals that shouldn't exist.
+The naive response to this is a different execution context.
+The right response is to make the environment report clean when inspected — to wrap the intercept in a layer that shows investigators exactly what they expect to see.

-STEALTH_ACTIVE wraps sensitive global objects in Proxy-based monkey patches that intercept .toString() calls and return the original native signature.
-The site's defense scripts check for tampering and see nothing.
-The actual intercept logic runs underneath.
+STEALTH_ACTIVE does this with Proxy-based monkey patches.
+Sensitive global objects get wrapped so their .toString() calls return the original native signature.
+The application's own defense scripts check for tampering and find nothing.
+The intercept logic runs underneath, invisible to the inspection layer above it.

 // GHOST_PROXY: Stealth Cloak Interceptor